Days 1 & 2: arrival in Tehran

 To sum the joy of architecture in this city, let's point to the Fin Garden.
 Bagh-e Shah, the Kings Garden (also known as the Bagh-e Tarikhi-e Fin or Bagh-e Amir Kabir) at Fin 6 km to the southwest, and perhaps the finest surviving example in Iran, creates the contrast between the Kavir region and the greenery of the well-tended oasis below the adjoining Karkass mountain.
 A major part of Kashan's water was supplied by the perennial source of Suleimanieh spring in the garden.
 Amirkabir one of the biggest Iran ministers were assassinated in1852 in this garden.

 Not just visiting all up mentioned places means you ended the Kashan learning, this city has its own very special school and philosophy.
 To get more familiar with Kashan follow our social media, please.

-We will visit also underground city with amazing and long history(Nooshabad)
+We will visit also an underground city with an amazing and long history(Nooshabad)

 Day 22: depart Iran

 On this day, you will be transferred to the international airport in Iran by Gapatour and leave this country with a memorable trip.